The True Lives of the Fabulous Killjoys: Sequel

-On September 21, 2020, Gerard Way announced a 6-issue sequel for the series titled The True Lives of the Fabulous Killjoys: National Anthem, which will explore the origins of the members.
+On September 21, 2020, Gerard Way announced a 6-issue sequel for the series titled The True Lives of the Fabulous Killjoys: National Anthem, which explores similar themes and characters through a different narrative lens.
+It has been described as a retelling of the original concept for the killjoys story before the impact of the album.
 On October 14, 2020, the first issue of the series was released.